BryanEAtherton/Security-Project-Template/README.md

 | SecurityIncident         | -100.00%
 | AzureNetworkAnalytics_CL | -100.00%

--The SecurityAlert metric remains at zero due to there being no recordable incidents in the unsecured environment in the recorded time.
+-The SecurityAlert metric remains at zero due to there being no recordable incidents in the insecure environment within the recorded time.

 ## Conclusion

 For this project, I created an environment in Azure vulnerable to penetration attempts on the internet.
-The activity was logged and ingested into a Log Analytics workspace, and Sentinel was utilized to create attack maps and incidents based on security alerts.
+The activity was logged and ingested into a Log Analytics workspace, and Sentinel was utilized to create attack maps and incidents based on security alerts that were set.
 The metrics of the alerts were measured before any security protocols were implemented, then again after hardening the environment.
 There was a significant decrease in security events, with most of the metrics measured reduced by 100% in the time recorded after implementing security protocols.